berdal84/nodable/README.md

 ```
 mkdir build
 cd build
+cmake ..
-cmake --build . --config <Config> --target install
+cmake --build . --config Release
 ```
+Nodable will be built into `./build/Release/`

-This will create a clean `./install/x64/<Config>` directory with only necessary files to run the software.
+Adding optionnal `--target install` to the fourth line will create a clean `./install/Release` directory with only necessary files to run the software.

 You can also open the Visual Studio solution generated into `./build` if you want.